-City Palace is located in pink city Jaipur Rajasthan.
+City Palace is situated in pink city Jaipur Rajasthan.
 Which include the Chandra Mahal and Mubarak Mahal.
 It was the seating place for Maharja Jaipur, who was the head of Kchwha Rajput family.
 The Chandra Mahal castle now houses a gallery yet the best piece of it is still an imperial living arrangement.
 The royal residence intricate, spotted north-east of the core of the framework designed Jaipur city, consolidates an amazing and immense show of yards, arrangements and structures.
 The castle was constructed somewhere around 1729 and 1732, at first by Sawai Jai Singh II, the leader of Amber.
 He arranged and fabricated the external dividers, and later augmentations were made by progressive rulers proceeding up to the twentieth century.
-The credit for the urban format of the city and its structures is credited to two draftsmen specifically, Vidyadhar Bhattacharya, the boss planner in the imperial court and Sir Samuel Swinton Jacob, separated from the Sawai himself who was a sharp structural lover.
-The engineers attained a combination of the Shilpa Shastra of Indian structural engineering with Rajput, Mughal and European styles of construction modeling.
+The credit for the urban format of the city and its structures is credited to two draftsman specifically, Vidyadhar Bhattacharya, the boss planner in the imperial court and Sir Samuel Swinton Jacob, separated from the Sawai himself who was a sharp structural lover.
+The engineers attained a combination of the Shilpa Shastra of Indian structural engineering with Rajput, Mughal and European styles of construction modelling.

 Chandra Mahal or Chandra Niwas is the most instructing building in the City Palace perplexing, on its west end.
 It is a seven-storied building and each one story has been given a nitty gritty name, for example, the Sukh-Niwas, Pitam-Niwas, Ranga-Mandir, Mukut-Mandir, Shri-Niwas and Mukut-Mandir or Mukut Mahal.
 It contains numerous special works of art, mirror deal with dividers and botanical designs.
 All the segments are valid to its name.
 There is delightful peacock door at the passage to the Mahal.
-It has screened overhangs and a structure at the top from where a surrounding perspective of the city can be seen.
+It has screened overhangs and a structure at the top from where a surrounding perspective of the city can been seen.
 There is excellent peacock door at the entrance to the Mahal.
 It has screened overhangs and a structure at the top.

 Mubarak Mahal was constructed by Maharaja Madho Singh II with a combination of the Islamic, Rajput and European structural styles in the late nineteenth century.
 Its arrestingly cut marble door with overwhelming metal entryways and insides beautified gloriously draw consideration.
 It is a historical center; a fine storage facility of mixed bag of materials, for example, the imperial formal outfits, sanganeri square prints, weaved shawls, Kashmiri pashminas and silk saris as a major aspect of the Maharaja Sawai Man Singh II Museum